longkey1/godl/README.md

 ## Available Commands

-- `completion` generate the autocompletion script for the specified shell `goroots` describe goroots directory path
+- completion  Generate the autocompletion script for the specified shell
-- `help` Help about any command
+- help        Help about any command
-- `install` install specific version
+- install     Install specific version
-- `list` installed version list
+- list        Installed version list
-- `list-remote` downloadable version list
+- list-remote Downloadable version list
+- path        Describe path
-- `remove` remove specific version
+- remove      Remove specific version

 Use "godl [command] --help" for more information about a command.